 Is Walnut A Hardwood Or A Softwood?

-Walnut is a hardwood, like cherry, maple, or oak.
+Walnut is a hardwood like cherry, maple, or oak.
 This simply means that it comes from a dicot tree.
 It is important to remember here that hardwood and softwood do not refer to the hardiness of the wood or its ability to resist damage from scuffing or denting.

 Color Of Walnut Wood

 While woods like cherry, maple, and oak darken in color as they age, walnut wood tends to lighten ever so slightly over time, especially with sun exposure.
-A stain will prevent this.
+A dark walnut stain will prevent this.
 An oil finish will also help avoid this lightening process and give it richer hues over time.

 Care Of Walnut Wood